zbrachinara/quicksweeper-doc/src/player.md

 * Position: The last known position the cursor takes
 * Board state: The state of the board the player knows.

-Some examples of mutable events include [TODO]
+Some examples of specific events include [TODO]

 Similarly, Each player has access to one set of transient controls.
 These are: